ansys/pyprimemesh/doc/source/user_guide/sizing.rst

 Body of influence sizing
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In the :class:`SizingType <ansys.meshing.prime.SizingType>` class, selecting The :attr:`BOI <ansys.meshing.prime.SizingType.BOI>` parameter sizes inside a closed volume scope that is not to exceed a certain maximum value.
-This code shows how to use the :class:`BoiSizingParams <ansys.meshing.prime.BoiSizingParams>` class to specify the maximum size and growth rate.
+In the :class:`SizingType <ansys.meshing.prime.SizingType>` class, selecting the :attr:`BOI <ansys.meshing.prime.SizingType.BOI>` parameter sizes inside a closed volume scope that is not to exceed a certain maximum value.
+This code shows how to use the :class:`BoiSizingParams <ansys.meshing.prime.BoiSizingParams>` class to specify the maximum size and growth rate:

 .. code-block:: python